 • Resources to help navigate the transition to college.

 Currently, ADVi only sends outgoing text messages in English.
-However, you can ask ADVi to respond to your questions in a different language by using #language.
-If you are looking to chat in Spanish, you can also ask for a human by using #followup and ADVi will connect you with a Spanish-speaking advisor.
+However, you can ask ADVi to respond to your questions in a different language by texting #language (Don't forget the #!).
+You can also text #followup at any time to forward your message to a Spanish-speaking college advisor.

 Is there anything I need to do before starting my application?